|Uncle Tim's Bridge in Wellfleet.|

 The place that looked best to us was the 141 Market — a natural foods store with a by-the pound hot bar and tables.
 There were separate areas for vegan and non-vegan food, and we were able to find a delicious selection of items.

 Later in the afternoon we hung out with our friends on a beach in Wellfleet, then made plans for dinner.
 We were supposed to gather at my friend's vacation rental and have dinner there with her family and friends.
 Unfortunately, our plans and communications got scrambled, and we were unable to find her address or reach anyone by phone.
-We finally gave up and went out to dinner at Karoo Kafe, a restaurant serving South African cuisine in Eastham.
+We finally gave up and went out to dinner at Karoo Kafe, a charming restaurant in Eastham serving South African cuisine.
 I think I had Cape Malay Stew with tofu, which was delicious.
 The menu was clearly marked with vegan as well as gluten-free items, and the waitress was extremely knowledgeable and helpful.
 Just as our food arrived, my phone rang with a distraught Helene wondering where we were.
 We straightened everything out, ate our delicious food, and headed to the house for more merriment.

 It looks like I failed to take any more photos on Cape Cod so you'll just have to believe me that we continued having a fabulous time for one more day, and enjoyed a wonderful cookout at the beach house the next night.
 An excellent time was had by all.